This article is for the old version. Please see the updated version.

 Better to have a clearer indication of the actionability of the stems.
 Let’s at least make them appear to have some utility without the need for a hover, even if we don’t make their buttons always visible.

 As cute as the rounded, skeuomorphic container was, it was just too limiting.
 To maintain that aesthetic consistently would have severely limited the positioning options of various elements and ultimately sacrifice usability.
-Where utility is the goal, never prioritize pretty over useful.
+Where utility is the goal, never prioritise pretty over useful.
 Farewell pretty gradients and shadows, hello flexible flat boxes.

 In the image above, though the vertical balance of the left-most version is optically pleasing, both it and the middle version confuse the visual meaning of the black bar: is it a usable button or just used to delineate the two stems?
 We needed two different element styles to keep clear what is a button and what is not.